Junction Conditions and local Spacetimes in General Relativity

+The exact same problem occurs if the metrics $g_{ab}^{\pm}$ considered in $(1)$ are not $C^{2}$-metrics, but have lower regularity.
+The situation becomes particularly alarming if one of the metrics of the two spacetime partitions $(\mathcal{M}^{\pm},g^{\pm})$ contains a part that is proportional to the Dirac delta distribution.
+To illustrate this, the specific case shall be considered in which $g_{ab}^{+}=g_{ab}^{0}+\delta e_{ab}$ and $g_{ab}^{-}=g_{ab}^{0}$, where $g_{ab}^{0}$ is some smooth $C^{2}$-metric and $e_{ab}$ and is a smooth tensor field.
+In this case, taking advantage of the fact $\theta\delta\thickapprox A\delta$, where $A$ is a constant and $\thickapprox$ means association in the sense of distributions, splitting $(1)$ yields $g_{ab}\thickapprox g_{ab}^{0}+A\delta e_{ab}$ and equations $(7-9)$ become (similar as in the case of the generic energy condition) relations that contain 'squares' of the delta distribution.
+Consequently, in this particular case not even the field equations of the theory can be defined meaningfully.

-Taking into account this set of different conditions, the remainder of the present work will address the problem of joining different spacetimes from a slightly different angle, namely by means of a geometric approach based on the use of metric deformations.
-By restricting the support properties of the corresponding metric deformations in such a way that the junction conditions discussed in the present section are met, it is shown how this approach trivially allows for the introduction of the concept of local spacetime geometry in relation to a fixed ambient geometry of spacetime.
+In response to these defeciences of the general thin shell formalism, the remainder of the present work will address the problem of joining different spacetimes from a slightly different angle, namely by means of a geometric approach based on the use of metric deformations.
+This approach generalizes the thin shell formalism in such a way that in important special cases the treatment of the above mentioned problems becomes possible in full accordance with the junction conditions of the theory.
+To make this possible, the following two steps are taken: First, the junction conditions of the general thin shell formalism are reformulated in the language of the geometric deformation approach, and second, the support properties of the corresponding deformation fields are restricted so that all types of junction conditions discussed in this section are fulfilled.
+In this way, as will be explained, the concept of local spacetime geometry is introcued in relation to a fixed ambient geometry of spacetime.